 Since 2011, i2P2M is offereing the Executive Diploma in Project Management (EDPM) and the International Executive Diploma in Project Management (IEDPM) in association with The George Washinton Unviversity School of Business, Washington D.C., USA.

-The Executive Diploma in Project Management (EDPM) is for 12 days spread over 4 months and is offered independently in two cities in India - New Delhi and Mumbai.
+The Executive Diploma in Project Management (EDPM) is for 12 days spread over 4 months and is offered independently in three cities in India - New Delhi, Mumbai and Bengaluru.
 EDPM has 4 Modules and the classes are held in India only.
 Each Module is for 3 days and is held on Friday-Saturday-Sunday.

 The International Executive Diploma in Project Management (IEDPM) covers an additional 1 week study tour in USA.
 The IEDPM program is for 17 days spread over 5 months and the classes are held in India + in USA at the George Washington University, Washington D.C., USA.

 Module 1 to Module 4 are same for both EDPM and IEDPM.
 Module 5 held in USA is only for IEDPM participants.

 At the end of each Module participants are required to write a report outlining their learnings from the module as well some aspects they will include in their workplace based on the inputs.